Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • Desloratadine.

-It is difficult to single out the most effective antihistamines of the 4th generation from this list, since some of them have appeared relatively recently and have not yet had time to prove themselves 100%.
-Phenoxofenadine is considered a popular treatment option for allergies.
+It is difficult to single out the most effective 4th generation antihistamines from this list, because some of them have appeared relatively recently and have not yet managed to prove themselves 100%.
+Fenoxofenadine is a popular allergy treatment option.
 Taking tablets containing this substance does not have a hypnotic and cardiotoxic effect on the patient.

-Medicines with cetirizine well remove the skin manifestations of allergies.
-One tablet brings significant relief after 2 hours from the moment of consumption.
+Medications with cetirizine well remove skin manifestations of allergies.
+One tablet brings significant relief after 2 hours from the moment of use.
 The result is stored for a long time.

-The Erius medicine is an improved analogue of Loratadine.
+The drug Erius is an improved analogue of Loratadine.
 But its efficiency is about 2.5 times higher.
-Erius is suitable for children from 1 year of age who are prone to allergies.
-They are given the drug in liquid form with a dosage of 2.5 ml once a day.
+Erius is suitable for children over the age of 1 who are prone to allergies.
+They are given the drug in liquid form with a dosage of 2.5 ml 1 time per day.
 From the age of 5, the dosage of Erius is increased to 5 ml.
-From the age of 12, the child is given 10 ml of medicine per day.
+From the age of 12, the child is given 10 ml of medication per day.

-The medicine Ksizal is also in high demand today.
+The drug Ksizal is also in high demand today.
 It prevents the release of inflammatory mediators.
 Effectiveness is determined by the reliable elimination of allergic reactions.

 Feksadin (Allegra, Telfast)

-Feksadin should not be taken during pregnancy, hepatitis B and children under 12 years of age.
+Feksadin should not be taken during pregnancy, breastfeeding and children under 12 years of age.

 The effectiveness of the taken pill is felt after 20 minutes, and after the drug is discontinued, it remains for another 72 hours.
 Zodak and its synonyms are used for the treatment and prevention of allergies.
 Long-term use is allowed.
 The release form is not only tablets, but also syrup and drops.

-In pediatrics, Zodak drops are used from 6 months.
+In pediatrics, Zodak drops have been used since 6 months.
 After 1 year, syrup is prescribed.
-Children can take tablets from 6 years old.
+Children can take tablets from the age of 6.
 Dosages for each type of medication are selected individually.

-Pregnant women should not take cetirizine.
+Cetirizine should not be taken by pregnant women.
 If there is a need to treat allergies during lactation, the baby is temporarily weaned.

-Ksizal drops and tablets work 40 minutes after taking.
+Drops and tablets Ksizal work 40 minutes after ingestion.

-The medication is indicated for the treatment of urticaria, allergies, itching.
-For children, antihistamines of the fourth generation for allergies called Ksizal are prescribed from 2 years and 6 (drops and tablets, respectively).
-The pediatrician calculates the dosage based on the child's age and weight.
+The drug is indicated for the treatment of urticaria, allergies, pruritus.
+For children, fourth-generation antihistamines for allergies called Ksizal are prescribed from the age of 2 and 6 (drops and tablets, respectively).
+The pediatrician calculates the dosage according to the age and weight of the child.

-Xizal is prohibited during pregnancy.
-But it can be taken while breastfeeding.
+Xyzal is prohibited during pregnancy.
+But it can be taken in the process breastfeeding.

-Suprastinex helps well with seasonal allergies, when the body reacts to pollen from flowering plants.
-As the main drug, it is used in the treatment of conjunctivitis and rhinitis of an allergic nature.
-Suprastinex is taken with food.
+Suprastinex helps well with seasonal allergies, when the body reacts to the pollen of flowering plants.
+As the main drug, it is used in the treatment of conjunctivitis and allergic rhinitis.
+Take Suprastinex with food.

 Desloratadine and its synonyms have antihistamine and anti-inflammatory properties.

-They quickly treat seasonal allergies and recurrent hives, but sometimes cause side effects such as headaches and dry mouth.
+They quickly treat seasonal allergies and recurrent hives, but sometimes cause side effects such as headache and dry mouth.
 Desloratadine is sold in the form of tablets and syrup.

-Doctors prescribe syrup for children 2 - 6 years old.
-Tablets are allowed to be used only from 6 years old.
-Desloratadine is completely contraindicated for pregnant and lactating women.
-But with Quincke's edema and bronchospasm, a specialist can choose a sparing option for using this medication.
+For children 2 to 6 years old, doctors prescribe syrup.
+Tablets are allowed to be used only from 6 years.
+Pregnant and lactating women Desloratadine is completely contraindicated.
+But with Quincke's edema and bronchospasm, a specialist can choose a gentle option for using this medication.

-Antihistamines are not recommended for newborns.
-But sometimes situations arise when it is impossible to do without drugs, for example, if the baby is stung by an insect.
-From 1 month of age, a child can be given Fenistil in drops.
+Newborns are not recommended to take antihistamines.
+But sometimes there are situations when it is impossible to do without drugs, for example, if the baby was stung by an insect.
+From 1 month of life, a child can be given Fenistil in drops.

-Diphenhydramine, which used to be given to children in different cases, is now prescribed by pediatricians only from the 7th month of life.
+Diphenhydramine, which was previously given to children in different occasions, pediatricians today prescribe only from the 7th month of life.

 The most gentle option for the smallest is Suprastin.
-It quickly shows healing properties without causing the slightest harm to the body.
+It quickly exhibits healing properties without causing the slightest harm to the body.
 Also, children are prescribed Fenkarol and Tavegil.
-For hives, drug dermatosis and food allergies, it is better for a child to give Tavegil.
-The tablets relieve swelling, restore skin color and act as an antipruritic agent.
+For urticaria, drug dermatosis and food allergies It is better for a child to give Tavegil.
+Tablets relieve puffiness, restore skin color and work as an antipruritic agent.

-Tavegil's analogs are Donormil, Diphenhydramine, Bravegil and Clemastin.
+Analogues of Tavegil are Donormil, Dimedrol, Bravegil and Clemastin.
 Their child takes in the presence of contraindications to the use of Tavegil.

-From 2 to 5 years of age, the child's body gradually strengthens and can tolerate stronger medications normally.
-For itchy skin, the names of antihistamines for this age group of patients will be considered by the specialist as follows:
+From 2 to 5 years of age, the child's body gradually strengthens and can normally tolerate stronger drugs.
+When itching skin, the names of antihistamines for this age group of patients, the specialist will consider the following:

 Erius was mentioned above, now we will focus on Tsetrin.
 These tablets can be used to prevent allergies in children prone to negative reactions.
-In case of individual intolerance of the constituent components, Cetrin is replaced by analogs - Letizen, Cetirinax, Zodak, Zetrinal.
-After 2 years, the child can take Astemizole.
+With individual intolerance to the constituent components, Cetrin is replaced by analogues - Letizen, Cetirinax, Zodak, Zetrinal.
+After 2 years, the child can take Astemizol.

-From the age of 6, the list of antihistamines is expanded, since medicines of different generations are suitable for such children - from 1 to 4.
-Younger schoolchildren can drink tablets Zirtek, Terfenadin, Clemastin, Glenzet, Suprastinex, Tsesera.
+From the age of 6, the list of antihistamines is being expanded, since drugs of different generations are suitable for such children - from 1 to 4. junior schoolchildren can drink tablets Zyrtec, Terfenadin, Clemastine, Glenset, Suprastinex, Caesera.

 What Komarovsky says

 The famous pediatrician E.O.
-Komarovsky does not advise parents to give small children antihistamines unless absolutely necessary and medical prescriptions.
-If the pediatrician or allergist considers it necessary to prescribe an anti-allergic agent for the child, it can be taken for no more than 7 days.
+Komarovsky does not advise parents to give antihistamines to young children without emergency and medical prescriptions.
+If a pediatrician or an allergist has deemed it necessary to prescribe an antiallergic agent to a child, it can be taken for no more than 7 days.

-Also, Evgeny Olegovich prohibits combining antihistamines with antibiotics and says that it is not at all necessary to give the child an antihistamine pill on the eve of vaccination or after vaccination.
+Evgeny Olegovich also forbids combining antihistamines with antibiotics and says that it is not at all necessary to give a child an antihistamine tablet on the eve of vaccination or after vaccination.

-Some parents, based on their own considerations, try to give Suprastin to drink before the DPT, but Komarovsky does not see any point in this.
-The children's doctor explains that the body's reaction to the vaccine has nothing to do with the manifestations of allergies.
+Some parents, based on their own considerations, try to give their child Suprastin to drink before DTP, but Komarovsky does not see any point in this.
+The children's doctor explains that the reaction of the body to the vaccine has nothing to do with the manifestations of allergies.

-Allergic women planning to have offspring are always interested in what antihistamines can be taken during pregnancy and preferably during lactation, or it is worth enduring the inconveniences associated with hay fever, rash and swelling.
-Doctors say that during gestation, women are better off not taking any medications, since they are potentially dangerous to the mother and fetus.
+Allergic women planning to have offspring are always interested in what antihistamines can be taken during pregnancy and preferably during lactation, or is it worth enduring the inconvenience associated with hay fever, rash and swelling.
+Doctors say that during the gestation period, it is better for women not to take any medications, because they are potentially dangerous for the mother and fetus.

-Currently, more than 85% of the total population of the entire planet is susceptible to various manifestations of allergies, and in the past few decades, a pronounced increase in the number of people with allergies has been observed.
-This is probably due to the development of the industry that produces chemical products, which themselves are frequent allergens or create conditions for the formation of allergic reactions, due to dysfunction of the endocrine and nervous systems.
+Currently, more than 85% of the total population of the entire planet is subject to various manifestations of allergies, and in the past few decades, a pronounced increase in the number of allergic people has been observed.
+This is probably due to the development of an industry that produces chemical products, which in themselves are frequent allergens or create conditions for the formation of an allergic reaction, due to dysfunction of the endocrine and nervous systems.

-Also, the influence of hygiene (excessive use of antibacterial and other potent agents) is not excluded, which deprives the human body of contact with the multitude, which weakens the immune system (especially in childhood).
+It is also possible the influence of hygiene (excessive use of antibacterial and other potent agents), depriving the human body of contact with the multitude, which weakens the immune system (especially in childhood).

-It should be remembered that allergy is an extremely individual disease with inadequate body responses to a variety of allergens that cause different painful symptoms at different times in different people.
-Allergic reactions underlie quite serious diseases, including, and, and can also accompany some infections (infectious allergies).
+It should be remembered that allergy is an extremely individual disease with inadequate reactions of the body to a variety of allergens that cause various painful symptoms at different times for different people.
+Allergic reactions underlie quite serious illnesses, including, and, and may also accompany some infections (infectious allergies).

-The allergy itself can be recognized by the sudden appearance lacrimation , sneezing, redness of the skin and other unexpected painful manifestations.
-Most often, such allergic symptoms occur during direct contact with a specific allergen substance, recognized by the human body as the causative agent of the disease, as a result of which counteraction mechanisms are triggered in it.
+Allergy itself can be recognized by a sudden onset lacrimation , sneezing, redness of the skin and other unexpected painful manifestations.
+Most often, such allergic symptoms occur upon direct contact with a specific allergen substance recognized by the human body as the causative agent of the disease, as a result of which counteraction mechanisms are launched in it.

-Modern doctors consider as allergens both substances that reveal a direct allergenic effect, and agents that can increase the effect of other allergens.
+Modern doctors consider allergens as substances that have a direct allergenic effect, as well as agents that can increase the effect of other allergens.

-A person's response to the effects of various allergens largely depends on the genetic individual characteristics of his immune system ...
+The response of a person to exposure to various allergens largely depends on the genetic individual characteristics of his immune system .
 Reviews of numerous studies indicate the presence of a hereditary allergic predisposition.
-So parents with allergies are much more likely to give birth to a child with a similar pathology than a healthy married couple.
+So, parents with allergies are much more likely to give birth to a child with a similar pathology than healthy couples.

 The main causes of allergies: